wayve-ethglobal-ist/.github/profile/README.md

 1. Currently, the ESG initiatives being carried out by businesses & corporations are opaque.
 There is no easy way for the general public to verify and audit the ESG efforts done or the impact they have made.

-2. Furthermore, there is a lack of clear open standards to achieve a unified ESG goal.
-For example, it takes concerted effort to achieve net zero by 2050.
-Without a unified approach, the good a business makes is gonna be overridden by another business without proper coordination.
+2. Furthermore, there is a lack of clear, open standards to achieve a unified ESG goal.
+For instance, achieving net zero by 2050 requires concerted effort.
+Without a unified approach, the positive impact one business makes may be nullified by another business without proper coordination.

 ✨✨ Vision